 CBT, Brexit and Living Abroad

 CBT helps you be more realistic about your worry and anxiety and depression in general as well as around Brexit.
 For those of you who are EU nationals living in the UK or UK nationals living in other EU nations, you may have additional worries about post-Brexit life.
-However, there is still the possibility of averting problems which you may be worrying about as the UK and rest of the EU thrash out final arrangements for such circumstances.
+However, there is still the possibility of averting problems which you may be worried about as the UK and the rest of the EU thrash out final arrangements for such circumstances.

-You also need to remember that both the UK and the other EU countries will not benefit from a problematic Brexit as essential macro and microeconomics are in play including jobs on both sides and it is in everyone’s best interests to resolve difficulties efficiently and smoothly.
+You also need to remember that both the UK and the other EU countries will not benefit from a problematic Brexit as essential macro and microeconomics are in play including jobs on both sides, and it is in everyone’s best interests to resolve difficulties efficiently and smoothly.

 CBT, Brexit and Children